robotont/robotont-setup/README.md

 3) In the appeared menu select the boot device: USB
 4) Install ubuntu:
    * Connect to the internet over WIFI or LAN
    * Setup your username as **peko**.
-If you want to use a different one also follow step 6.2
+If you want to use a different one also follow the additional step after step 6
    * Create a password and don't forget it
    * Follow installation steps
 5) Download installation repository on the robot.
 For that open terminal with **Ctrl+Alt+T** and paste there line by line: